-The Masonic Information Center is a committee recognized by the Conference of Grand Masters in North America, and the Twain Award winners were announced at the Conference in Anaheim in February.
+The Masonic Information Center is a committee recognized by the Conference of Grand Masters in North America, and the Twain Award winners were announced at the Conference in Arlington, Virginia last month.
 The MIC was originally funded in 1993 by John J. Robinson, author of Born In Blood, who was not a Mason at the time.
 Robinson gave a grant to start the Center in order to provide information to both Masons and non-Masons, and to respond to critics of the fraternity.
 The Center operates as part of the Masonic Service Association of North America.
 For more about the Twain Award, see here.
-Congratulations to the 2008 winners:
+Congratulations to the 2009 winners:

 Helion Lodge #1, Huntsville, Alabama